Natural-Brother/Natural-Brother/README.md

 Hello,
-I am a student in highschool, i got some basic knowledge in C++, Python and Web languages.
+I am a student in highschool, I Love ASCII art and
+I got some basic knowledge in C++, Python and Web languages.